amorim-dev/DSA_Data-Science-Course/2. big-data-real-time-analytics-with-python-and-spark/README.md

 # Real-Time Big Data Analysis with Python and Spark

-:pushpin: The objective of this course is to bring you batch and real-time data analysis techniques with two of the main tools used by Data Scientists: Python Language and Apache Spark.
+:pushpin: **The objective of this course is** to bring a batch and real-time data analysis techniques with two of the main tools used by Data Scientists: Python Language and Apache Spark.

-:construction:
+__
+# Index

 - [x] Data Manipulation in Python with NumPy :heavy_check_mark:
 - [x] Data Manipulation in Python with Pandas :heavy_check_mark:
 - [x] Exploratory Data Analysis :heavy_check_mark:
 - [x] Feature Engineering :heavy_check_mark:
 - [x] Data Preprocessing :heavy_check_mark:
 - [x] Statistical Data Analysis Part1 :heavy_check_mark:
-- [ ] Statistical Data Analysis Part2
+- [ ] Statistical Data Analysis Part2 :construction:
 - [ ] Machine Learning in Python - Part 1
 - [ ] Machine Learning in Python - Part 2
 - [ ] Data Processing using Apache Spark